scoremedia-archived/dcdc/README.md

 #...
 ```

-This configuration allow the host machine to resolve `db.proj1.test` and `db.proj2.test` to use our new IPs (`127.10.0.1` and `127.11.0.1`).
+This configuration allows the host machine to resolve `db.proj1.test` and `db.proj2.test` to use our new IPs (`127.10.0.1` and `127.11.0.1`).
 These IPs via Docker routes to the service's exposed ports via the HostIP configuration.
 Ultimately, we are able to expose non-HTTP ports for the inner service (i.e., database) externally.

 </p>
 </details>